quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 }
 ```

-Once you have modified `layer0.tf`, you will need to initailize the newly configured backend by running the following command.
+Once you have modified `layer0.tf`, you will need to initialize the newly configured backend by running the following command.

 `terraform init`